 How Long Does It Take to Settle a Claim?

 Your insurer must send you payment within ten business days if they accept your claim.
-If they don’t approve your claim, they must clearly explain why in accordance with state law or the specifics of your policy.
+If they don’t approve your claim, they must clearly explain why per state law or the specifics of your policy.

 Some states, like California, have banned the practice of using your credit history to determine how much you pay for insurance.
-North Carolina, however, allows insurers to use your credit or FICO score to raise or lower your car insurance rates.
-Insurance companies may also use it to cancel or deny you insurance if they give you written notice, but it can’t be the only reason for doing so.
+North Carolina, however, allows insurers to use your credit or FICO score to raise or lower your rates.
+Companies may also use it to cancel or deny you coverage if they give you written notice, but it can’t be the only reason for doing so.

 Policy Cancellation and Non-Renewal